 It is a place where the kids can be normal, learn to care better for themselves, how to give their own insulin shots and pump inserts, and as they grow older learn how to advocate for people with diabetes.
 Camp is a place where they do not have to constantly carry a backpack of medical supplies and can enjoy a normal childhood with other children battling this chronic and, at times, deadly disease.

-Every year these children look forward to camp, so let's get the kids to camp.
+Every year these children look forward to camp.
 We are hard at work making final arrangements to be able to open Camp Ho Mita Koda this summer but we need your financial support.
 Community support will be critical to our success.
 Please help us to continue to offer high quality programming; top notch, around the clock medical care; and an amazing summer experience for children with diabetes.